Why I Needed to Think Deep

 A deep dive in to why I need to dive deep.

 I think a lot.
-At leat I think I do.
-I’ll take a walk and dive deep in to thoughts about connection and being human and life in our universe.
+At least I think I do.
+I’ll take a walk and dive deep into my thoughts about connection and being a human being and life in our universe.
 I’ll think about love.
 And how my brain operates.
 And sometimes political things.
 And a million other things.

 But it’s always just a thought.
 It exists, then it doesn’t.